MaryNathalie/Grocery-Items-Detection-and-Segmentation/README.md

 </div>

+For more information about the dataset, email me at marynathaliedelacruz@gmail.com

 ### 🏗 Model Training

 The project initially used the YOLO11-Nano model but later upgraded to YOLO11-Medium for better accuracy.
 The training pipeline is configured as follows: